td2thinh/lambda/readme.md

 - While testing type inference I found out that K.I.ω = I but the algorithm will try to unify the equations and will fail, because ω is diverging so inference will fail with recursive types error but the term is actually well typed.
 I think this behavior is expected with the given algorithm in the project.

+- I named the part 3 of the project PCF because I understood that it is a language that is based on lambda calculus and has some imperative features, I could be wrong.